ahammer/dart_board/GETTING_STARTED.md

 ### Cart Feature

 Here we will go about "adding" a cart.
 I've already taken the liberty of coding it up and including it in `cart_feature_complete.dart` which can be used for reference.
-As you can see by running the `blank` template, the Cart is already activated, but can be easily removed.
+As you can see by running the `starter` template, the Cart is already activated, but can be easily removed.

 #### Removal of existing `cart` to start this tutorial